OpenSwitchNOS/openswitch-ops-cli/docs/interface_cli.md

 #### Syntax ####
 `no autonegotiation`
 #### Description ####
-This command sets the autonegotiation to state to default.
+This command sets the autonegotiation state to default.
 #### Authority ####
 All users.
 #### Parameters ####